wagdav/advent-of-code-2020/README.md

-Advent of Code 2020
+My solutions to the programming puzzles in the [Advent of Code 2020](adventofcode.com/) written in Rust.

-# Build
+# Build and run

 Install the Nix package manager then